 Making Multicultural Visible

-In 2022 I applied for a research grant to explore how we can make “multicultural” visible in our cities.
+In 2022, I applied for a research grant to explore how we can make “multicultural” visible in our cities.
 Other than people in the streets, bus stops, and names of restaurants, in what other way could we reflect the multicultural nature of our residents so they can see themselves and each other and be excited by the vibrancy of it all?

-I did not get the grant but like always, just writing the proposal was exciting.
-In 2022 I also told Loulou one day how I wanted a studio on Columbia Pike in Arlington, a street I love and feel very comfortable on.
-Its the diverse people, languages, food, and experiences that remind me of Mumbai, India, where I grew up.
-After a lunch a Takohachi Japanese Restaurant (LouLou has lived and worked all over the world, including Japan) we stopped at an empty retail location, parked, and cupped out hands on the glass windows to peek in.
-That’s when we saw the Do Not Trespass sign and ran back to the car.
-At the end of 2022 I completed my book Columbia Pike Recipes for Recovery, where I interviewed independent ethnic restauranteurs on the Pike, photographed them and not the food, and asked them to share a recipe.
-It was my second recipe book project.
-The first was in 2016.
+I did not get the grant, but as always, just writing the proposal was exciting.
+One day in 2022, I also told LouLou how I wanted a studio on Columbia Pike in Arlington, because it’s a street I love and feel very comfortable on.
+It’s the diverse people, languages, food, and experiences that remind me of Mumbai, India, where I grew up.
+After lunch at Takohachi Japanese Restaurant (LouLou has lived and worked all over the world, including Japan), we were so excited and then noticed an empty retail storefront on the Pike.
+We stopped, parked, and cupped our hands on the glass windows to peek inside.
+That’s when we saw the No Trespassing sign and ran back to the car.

-My Columbia Pike Recipes for You 2016, a Community Book Art project at the Columbia Pike Blues Festival, Columbia Pike, Arlington VA.
-For this project I used country flags, colors from the flags, and recipe names in various languages (all written in English) to make multicultural visible.
+The “Columbia Pike Recipes for You 2016, a Community Book Art Project” at the Columbia Pike Blues Festival, Columbia Pike, Arlington VA.
+For this project, I used country flags, colors from the flags, and recipe names in various languages (all written in English) to make multicultural visible.

-Our signature interactive community artwork,
+GOALS for our signature interactive community artwork:

-We could invite them in, and invite them to participate
+• We could invite them in, and invite them to participate;

-We would discuss “multicultural” and explore how we all can make it visible so we can embrace what it teaches us
+• We would discuss “multicultural” and explore how we all can make it visible, so we can embrace what it teaches us

 The First Artwork: “My Henna, My Pike, Our Cultural Connections,” 2023